-Google search engine listings can prove to be the lifeblood to many online businesses so it is vital to make sure your new website appears in the results pages.
+Google search engine listings can prove to be the lifeblood for many online businesses so it is vital to make sure your new website appears in the results pages.

 If you have followed my good website design tips then your company site will be ready for the visit Google’s visit.

 Market share of search engines held by Google… Source: The Statistics Portal

 Google may well be the largest of the search engine providers but they are not alone.

 Bing and Yahoo are also responsible for bringing the other 17.15% of traffic to your website via their result pages too.

 Why do I need to get Google to visit my website?

 Getting Google to index your new website allows your company site to appear in their search engine listings.

 There are many factors that determine your place in the search engine results.